ForestFormer3D: A Unified Framework for End-to-End Segmentation of Forest LiDAR 3D Point Clouds: Method

 Existing block merging methods~\cite{Wang2018SGPN,Denis2023Improved} rely primarily on rule-based strategies, setting overlap thresholds to determine whether instances in neighboring blocks should merge.
 In our approach, we use a score-based method: leveraging the scores obtained from the query decoder for each predicted mask, we rank all masks across the scene and apply NMS to remove lower-scoring, overlapping masks.

 To further address issues caused by cylinder cropping (which may split individual trees), inspired by the approach of Henrich \etal~\cite{Henrich2024TreeLearn}, we discard masks near the crop boundary.
-Specifically, for a cylinder radius of 16\,\text{m}, we remove masks within 0.5\,\text{m} of the boundary to remove incomplete tree masks.
+Specifically, for a cylinder radius of 16\,\text{m}, we remove any predicted instance whose mask includes even a single point within 0.5\,\text{m} of the cylinder boundary.